yireo/yireo-slides/slides/yireo/meetup-poznan-common-sense-testing.md

 ---
 # What is wrong with this example?
 ~ Do not use helper classes
+    - The word "Helper" doesn't properly describe the function of a class
-    - Refactor this to `Config` class
+    - Suggestion: Refactor this to `Config` class
 ~ Only talk to your immediate friends
-    - Only talk to your immediate friends (Law of Demeter, part of SOLID)
+    - Aka: Law of Demeter, part of SOLID
+    - My helper talks to `Context` which talks to `ScopeConfig`.
-    - Get rid of parent classes; Refactor so that your dependencies are simple
+    - Get rid of parent classes and refactor so that your dependencies are simple

 ---
 # Tip: Better example